 GOS is recognised as part of the Fermentable Oligo- Di- and Mono-Saccharides and Polyols group (FODMAPs) (Gibson 2017) and as a 'prebiotic' (Gibson et al. 2004).
-FODMAPs and prebiotics are well recognised as non-digestible carbohydrates and absorption in the small intestine and completely or partially fermented by colonic bacteria in the large intestine.
+FODMAPs and prebiotics are well recognised as non-digestible carbohydrates and absorption in the small intestine is incomplete and they are therefore partially fermented by colonic bacteria in the large intestine.
 The by-products of their fermentation can include hydrogen, methane, carbon dioxide, short chain fatty acids (mainly acetate, propionate and butyrate) and lactate (Slavin 2013).
 Certain short chain fatty acids and lactate are generally understood to provide energy to the host's epithelial cells of the large intestine.
 It appears that the degree of GOS fermentation is dose dependent and relative to the diversity of colonic bacteria within the host prior to GOS consumption (Poeker et al. 2018).
-As GOS can be fermented in the large intestine, it fulfils this part of the definition.
+As GOS can be fermented in the large intestine, it fulfils this part of the Code's definition of dietary fibre.